-Course Number and Name: AGT 2263 Applied Agricultural Economics

 Description: A course to introduce the student to economic principles as applied to agribusiness operations.
 Note: AGR 2713 Principles of Agricultural Economics, ECO 2113 Principles of Micro Economics Macroeconomics, or ECO 2123 Principles of Economics Microeconomics may be substituted for this course.